EthanRule/Geoscoping/docs/architecture/diagrams/activity-diagram.md

 ## Activity Diagram

-Flow of operations or actions within a particular function or process.
-Including actions like user inputs, data processing, decision-making, loops, and end states.
+Flow of operations or actions within the Geoscoping system, showing how users interact with the application and how the system processes these interactions.

 #### Install `bierner.markdown-mermaid` extension from VS Code to view the graph.